 - Preheat your oven to 350 F degrees.

 - Melt butter in large skillet over medium-high heat.
 Add mushrooms and cook until softened, about 5 minutes.
-Stir in garlic and cook for 30 to 60 seconds.4 tablespoons unsalted butter, 12 ounces cremini mushrooms, 2 cloves garlic
+Stir in garlic and cook for 30 to 60 seconds.4 Tablespoons unsalted butter, 12 ounces cremini mushrooms, 2 cloves garlic

 - Reduce heat to medium-low.
 Pour in the half and half and broth.
 Bring to a simmer.1 cup half and half, ⅓ cup chicken stock

 - Grind the dried mushrooms into a fine powder using a spice grinder or coffee grinder.
 You can also use a blender.
 Sprinkle over the mushroom mixture and stir.
 Add the cream cheese, Worcestershire sauce, and pepper.
-Simmer to thicken and then salt to taste.½ ounce dried mushrooms, 2 tablespoons cream cheese, 2 teaspoons Worcestershire sauce, ½ teaspoon ground black pepper
+Simmer to thicken and then salt to taste.½ ounce dried mushrooms, 2 Tablespoons cream cheese, 2 teaspoons Worcestershire sauce, ½ teaspoon ground black pepper

 - Once thickened, remove the mushroom cream sauce from the heat.
 Stir in the green beans Spread in shallow, greased 9x13-inch baking dish and top with fried onions.2 pounds frozen green beans defrosted, 2 cups Gluten-Free French Fried Onions